 A local artist is getting a big break.

-Shawna Lampi-Legaree said was in shock when she first received word that her work had made it into the 2018 Richeson75 International Arts Competition.
+Shawna Lambi-Legaree said she was in shock when word came out her work had made it into the 2018 Richeson75 International Arts Competition.

 “I was slightly and totally amazed that I even got in,” she said.